Why a Master of Arts (MA) in Economics?

-Edgar Ghossoub, Assistant Professor, Ph.D., University of Kentucky (macroeconomics, monetary economics)
+Edgar Ghossoub, Associate Professor, Ph.D., University of Kentucky (macroeconomics, monetary economics)

-Daniel Hollas, Professor and Interim Dean, Ph.D., University of Illinois (regulatory economics, microeconomic theory)
+Daniel Hollas, Professor, Ph.D., University of Illinois (regulatory economics, microeconomic theory)

 Don Lien, Professor, Ph.D., California Institute of Technology (econometrics, financial economics)

-Long Liu, Assistant Professor, Ph.D., Syracuse University (econometrics, labor economics)
+Long Liu, Associate Professor, Ph.D., Syracuse University (econometrics, labor economics)

 Melody Lo, Associate Professor, Ph.D., Purdue University (financial economics, monetary economics)